cashmusic/platform/tests/README.md

-# CashMusic Tests

-These are the CashMusic tests, which make sure that everything works as it should.
+# The CASHMusic Test Suite

+This is the CASHMusic test suite.

-Currently there are only PHP tests, which all live in the php/ directory.
+Currently there are only PHP tests, which all live in the tests/php/ directory.
+Our PHP tests are written using [SimpleTest](http://www.simpletest.org/).

+JS tests are coming Real Soon Now.

 # Running the PHP tests